bictorv/chaosnet-bridge/NCP.md

 The NCP opens a named local ("unix") socket for letting user programs interact with Chaosnet.
 To try it out, use `nc -U /tmp/chaos_stream`.
 There is also [a special verion of supdup.c](https://github.com/Chaosnet/supdup) to try a "real" protocol,  [a simple demo program for connectionless protocols](hostat.c), and [a finger program](finger.c) (also [in python](finger.py)) to try a simple stream protocol, and [an example server program](named.py).

+There is also [a simple client program for the FILE protocol](file.py), which can list directories, read and write files etc, to and from LISPM and ITS systems.

 Example:
 ```
 $ nc -c -U /tmp/chaos_stream